alephium/www/src/content/blog/2022-09-06_TECH-TALK--1---Proof-of-Less-Work-AMA-3d5afbf78c71/index.md

 description: 'On Thursday, August 25th, 2022, Alephium’s team conducted an AMA on our Discord as a follow-up discussion with Cheng Wang, inventor of…'
 ---

-On Thursday, August 25th, 2022, Alephium’s team conducted an AMA on our Discord as a follow-up discussion with Cheng Wang, inventor of…

----

 ### **TECH TALK \#1 — Proof-of-Less-Work AMA**

 #### On Thursday, August 25th, 2022, Alephium’s team conducted an <a href="https://www.youtube.com/watch?v=Oi4AsqVY0YA" class="markup--anchor markup--h4-anchor" data-href="https://www.youtube.com/watch?v=Oi4AsqVY0YA" rel="noopener" target="_blank">AMA on our Discord</a> as a <a href="https://medium.com/@alephium/tech-talk-1-the-ultimate-guide-to-proof-of-less-work-the-universe-and-everything-ba70644ab301" class="markup--anchor markup--h4-anchor" data-href="https://medium.com/@alephium/tech-talk-1-the-ultimate-guide-to-proof-of-less-work-the-universe-and-everything-ba70644ab301" target="_blank">follow-up</a> discussion with Cheng Wang, inventor of PoLW and founder of Alephium.